Snaacky/thewiki/docs/guides/quality.md

 Re-encodes are encodes of an existing Blu-ray or WEB encode.
 These are common on [streaming sites](/sourcing/streaming/), where they convert the original encode to a supported file format while also trying to save space, but can also be found in some mini encodes.

 The process of re-encoding is generally considered a bad practice due to quality loss, as encoding is a lossy process and information is lost at every stage.
-As a result, it introduces artifacts like blocking and banding. *Because of this, re-encodes are not recommended if you want quality and should be avoided.*
+As a result, it introduces artifacts like blocking and banding. *Because of this, re-encodes are not recommended if you want the best quality and should be avoided.*

 On [Nyaa](https://nyaa.si), these are marked in <span style="color:#E53E3E">red</span>. *You can see the difference with re-encodes from the comparisons below.*